The board will decide this month whether to approve local restaurateur Kim Bartmann’s concept, Bread & Pickle

 After more than a year of community review and a selection process that narrowed a field of nearly a dozen applicants, the Minneapolis Park and Recreation Board is scheduled to vote this month on a new Lake Harriet concession contract.

 Staff recommended local restaurateur Kim Bartmann’s concept, Bread & Pickle, based on the suggestion of a community group that reviewed and interviewed the applicants.
 That group was made up of former members of a Citizen Advisory Committee (CAC) the Park Board assembled last year after public outcry over a proposed concession change that would have required a new building.
 The CAC examined concession opportunities and drafted recommendations used to review applicants.

 “The CAC was really a lengthy, drawn-out, long process,” said Park Board General Manager Don Siggelkow.
 “But it yielded the information and the understanding that I think brought this conclusion the way it needed to happen.”

 Several high-quality applications were reviewed, Siggelkow said, but the decision to recommend Bartmann’s proposal was unanimous.
-The Park Board’s Administration and Finance Committee approved the contract Sept.
-1. The full board will take up the contract Sept.
+A Park Board committee planned to vote on the contract Sept.
+1, after press time for this issue.
+If approved, the full board would take up the contract Sept.
 15.

 Bartmann, who runs Bryant Lake Bowl, Barbette and the Red Stag Supperclub, was thrilled about getting the nod.